rl-illya13/prjctr-mlops/game-bot-ml-design-doc.md

 Design, develop and deploy into Production Reinforcement Learning based Game Bot agent.

 ## 2. Motivation & Success metrics
-It is expected that such bots will get much better scores in game environments like https://dojorena.io/.
+It is expected that such bots will get much better game scores in game environments like https://dojorena.io/.

+Usually game environments has several games to choose and each game has own rules.
+Bots represented the players participate in a game and play against each other by following game rules.
+In case of some successful actions bots are nominated with game bonuses.
+The sum of such bonuses gives game score and the goal for the bot is to maximize such game score.

 ## 3. Requirements & Constraints
 Game Bots are doing actions selection at game time.
 Utilizing Machine Learning should give extra information for making better decisions what action to select in given situation.
 It is also very interesting to get some feedback about budget and time constrains required to run such systems in production.
 At the beginning we have the following constrains:
 - Game Bot response time (decision) < 1s
-- Infra budget: $300-500
+- Infra budget: $300-500 per month

 ### 3.1 What's in-scope & out-of-scope?
 Image (game screen) recognition is out of scope.
 We consider we could get game information in structured text format.